Graphite Stocks

 Graphite is the single largest material by weight in a lithium-ion battery.
 Every EV battery contains a graphite anode — the negative electrode that stores and releases lithium ions — and there is currently no commercially viable substitute at scale.
 A typical EV battery contains roughly 50–100 kg of graphite, more than any other mineral input including lithium, cobalt, or nickel.
 As EV production scales globally, demand for battery-grade graphite is projected to grow three to fourfold by the mid-2030s.
 Unlike cobalt, where chemistry substitution is actively reducing demand, graphite's role in the anode is structurally secure for the foreseeable future.

 Graphite prices collapsed from their 2022 peaks and have remained depressed through 2024 and 2025, primarily because Chinese producers expanded processing capacity far faster than global demand grew.
 This drove battery-grade graphite prices down by 50–70% from peak, forcing several major projects into care and maintenance — including Syrah's Balama mine — and making it extremely difficult for Western developers to reach Final Investment Decision at current prices.
 Recovery depends on Chinese capacity rationalisation, continued EV demand growth, and meaningful tariff protection for Western producers.
-The US has imposed provisional anti-dumping duties of up to 93.5% on Chinese graphite anode imports.
-Most analysts expect a gradual price recovery from late 2026.
+The US has imposed provisional anti-dumping duties of up to 93.5% on Chinese graphite anode imports, and most analysts expect a gradual price recovery from late 2026.

 Loading latest posts…